Spectral properties of substitutions on compact alphabets: Diffraction for substitutions on infinite alphabets

-Let $w$ be a pseudo-fixed point of $\varrho$ and $\chi\in \widehat{\A}$ be a unitary multiplicative character.
+In this section, we investigate the diffraction measure of abelian bijective substitutions, which are infinite alphabet generalisations of the Thue--Morse substitution in Example~\ref{ex: finite alph}.
+From Corollary~\ref{coro:bijective-abelian}, we can assume that the alphabet $\A$ is a compact Hausdorf abelian group and the columns $\sub_j$ are group translations.
+We let $S^1 \subset \C$ denote the unit circle, also considered as an abelian group.
+A \emph{group character} $\chi$ is a continuous group homomorphism $\chi\colon \A\rightarrow S^1$.
+Here, we will use the characters $\chi$ as our weight functions.
+Let $w$ be a pseudo-fixed point of $\sub$ and $\chi\in \widehat{\A}$ be a character.
 We consider the weighted Dirac comb $\omega_{\chi}=\sum_{m\in \Z}\chi(w^{ }_m)\delta_m$.
 The following result provides a sufficient condition for absence of absolutely continuous diffraction; compare \cite[Thm.~6]{CKM:q-mult} for one-sided sequences.